Ensuring Credit and Debit Card Safety

 - Be aware if merchants take your card out of sight for an extended period of time.
 Most merchants process transactions within your view.
 If you become suspicious, contact your financial institution to warn of possible fraud on your card/account.

 - Look at ATM, gas pump, or self-service kiosks.
 If you see an attached device that looks suspicious, don't use it.
 Notify the institution that owns the machine as soon as possible.
-If it's a First Bank ATM, contact us at 800-760-2265.
+800-760-2265.